RandomVapeUser/VapeV4/README.md

   | John Xinas source vape repo: https://github.com/Spec-JohnXina/Vape-v4.16<br><br>
   If you want support you can additionally join my discord if its an issue with kangaroos loader join their discord. https://discord.gg/aRCywrJaTj
 </p>
+######I scan and and only post cracks I think are safe that is I will attemp to analize them but I cannot guarantee they will be 100% safe.